University College Dublin: 1950–2000

 In 1964, Jeremiah Hogan was appointed president and Thomas E. Nevin led the science faculty to move to a new campus at Belfield.
-Also that year, UCD became the first University in Europe to launch an MBA programme.
+Also that year, UCD became the first university in Europe to launch an MBA programme.
 In 1967, Donogh O'Malley proposed a plan to merge UCD and Trinity.
 Between 1969 and 1970, the Faculties of Commerce, Arts and Law moved to Belfield.
 In 1972, Thomas Murphy was appointed president.
 In 1973, the library opened.
 In 1980, the college purchased Richview and 17.4 acres and the architecture faculty moved there.
 In 1981, the Sports Complex opened.
 In 1986, Patrick Masterson was appointed president.

+From the 1980s until his death in January 2021, a solitary, non-verbal homeless man affectionately known as Old Man Belfield became a fixture of campus life at Belfield, becoming well known to students and staff alike.
+The man, whose real name was Michael Byrne, slept rough on campus for the last 30, if not 40 years, of his life.
+Despite not speaking, he came to be "loved and respected by generations of students and staff" and accepted as "part of the UCD community".

-During the 1990s, some of the students of Women's Studies petitioned to rename their Gender Studies building after Hanna Sheehy-Skeffington to honour her contribution to women's rights and equal access to third-level education.
+During the 1990s, some of the students of Women's Studies, led by Niamh Nolan, petitioned to rename their Gender Studies building after Hanna Sheehy-Skeffington to honour her contribution to women's rights and equal access to third-level education.
 Her husband Francis Sheehy-Skeffington was himself an alumnus of the university and Hanna of the Royal University, a sister university of UCD.
 Their campaign was successful and the building was renamed the Hanna Sheehy-Skeffington Building.

-In 1990, the UCD purchased Carysfort College, Blackrock, and became the location of the Smurfit Graduate school of business.
+In 1990, UCD purchased Carysfort College, Blackrock, and became the location of the Smurfit Graduate school of business.
 The first student village, Belgrove, opened that year as well.
 In 1992, the second student village, Merville, opened and the Centre for Film studies was established.
 In 1993, Art Cosgrove was appointed president.
 In 1994, O'Reilly Hall was opened.

-In Malaysia, UCD, together with the Royal College of Surgeons in Ireland (RCSI), owns a branch campus within George Town, the capital city of the State of Penang.
-Established in 1996, the Royal College of Surgeons in Ireland and University College Dublin Malaysia Campus (RUMC) offers a twinning programme in Medicine where students spend the first half of their course in either RCSI or UCD, before completing their clinical years at RUMC.
+In Malaysia, UCD and Royal College of Surgeons in Ireland (RCSI) owns a private medical university RCSI & UCD Malaysia Campus (RUMC) within George Town, Penang.
+Established in 1996, RUMC, as a branch campus of UCD, offers a twinning programme in medicine where students spend the first half of their course in either RCSI or UCD, before completing their clinical years at RUMC.